10 Classic 1980s Singles Featuring Brushes

 The Most Bafflingly Popular Live Acts Who Came Of Age During The 1980s

-We’ve all done it – surveyed an ad for an upcoming gig and said of a band: ‘Whoa – they’re playing not one but THREE nights at Wembley/wherever?!’ (but not PSB, apparently…).
+We’ve all done it – surveyed an ad for an upcoming gig and said of a band: ‘Whoa – they’re playing not one but THREE nights at Wembley/wherever?!’.

-Some acts who thrived in the 1980s have effortlessly sidestepped the nostalgia package tours to maintain a huge live following, able to tour under their own steam every four or five years and sell out arena gigs.
+Some acts who thrived in the 1980s have effortlessly sidestepped the nostalgia circuit to maintain a huge live following, able to tour under their own steam every four or five years and sell out arena gigs.
 They might lose a founder member here or gain a strange recruit (Reeves Gabrels in The Cure?!) there but basically seem to go from strength to strength.

+How do they do it?
+Who exactly are their fans?
+After 40-plus years of service, who forks out 70 quid every three or four years to see their favourite band at the nearest enormo-dome?
 Here, in no particular order, we round up the usual suspects.
 We’re obviously not talking about those plucky little cult acts of the 1980s.
 There’s a crucial missing bit in the musical brain of yours truly which would help me understand the enduring popularity of these headliners.

 Variously, we will find acts who once upon a time were self-confessed haters of live performance; those who are like the Rolling Stones of 1980s pop, pedalling their tried-and-tested formula despite not writing anything decent for 30 years; those who have lost a vital frontperson, but carried on anyway.
 And the acts who – inexplicably – are massive in the USA despite doing middling business in the place of their birth.